-The main body of the proposal should be a clear statement of the research to be undertaken and must include:
+2. Project Description (max.
+6 pages, double-spaced, Times Roman 12pt) including a) Objectives and expected Significance, b) Background and relation to present state of knowledge, c) Research description, d) timeframe.
+The main body of the proposal should be a clear statement of the research questions to be addressed and must include:

 - Background and relation to the present state of knowledge in the field.
-Describe how the proposed research relates to the present state of knowledge with citations to studies upon which the work is based (see Section 4 below).
+Describe how the proposed research relates to the present state of knowledge with citations to studies upon which the work is based.

-- Research description.
-A broad technical description of research plan: activities, methods, data, and theory.
+- Research Description.
+A technical description of research plan: activities, methods, data (including the approximate number of samples), and theory.
 It must explain what will be accomplished and how the stated goals will be achieved.

 - Qualifications of the designated fellow to conduct the research.

 - Timeframe.
-A plan of how the research questions will be addressed throughout the three year duration of the fellowship.
+A plan of how the research questions will be addressed throughout the proposed duration of the research.
 The expected results should be discussed, including milestones and expected dates of completion.
 Applicants should include a plan of publication/dissemination of the results.

+8. Letters of reference.
 Three (3) letters of reference for the designated fellow are required from scholars in the field commenting on the applicant’s research ability and experience.
 Congeniality and collegial attributes may be also included in the reference letters.
 The name, institutional affiliation and relationship of each referee to the applicant (if any) must be included in the application for the Programmatic Post-Doctoral Fellowship.
 Contact information for your referees must be provided on the online application form that is described below.
 Applicants must contact their referees to instruct them to submit a reference.
-Once the online application is submitted, the recommender will receive an automated email about how to submit their letter via the online application system.
+Once the online application is submitted, the recommenders will receive an automated email about how to submit their letter via the online application system.
+However, it is also acceptable for recommenders to submit letters directly to this email address: email@example.com.
 All recommendations are confidential.